 Khluk Street Food

-Offering arguably the best Thai food in southern Sydney, Khluk Street Food is a neighbourhood gem in Sans Souci.
+Offering arguably the best Thai in Sydney’s south, Khluk Street Food is a neighbourhood gem in Sans Souci.
 Cosy, casual and often crowded, this Rocky Point Road restaurant has built a name for itself because of its tantalising Asian street food.

-The menu here spans a few cuisines, but the Thai dishes are where Khluk really shines.
-So, naturally our top recommendations include the Wagyu crying tiger beef in tamarind, the green peppercorn jungle curry and the BBQ duck red curry with lychee.
+The menu here spans a few cuisines, but the Thai dishes are where Khluk really shines with special attention given to bold stir fry dishes, high quality grilled meats and soulful curries.
+So, naturally our top recommendations include the Wagyu crying tiger beef in tamarind, the green peppercorn jungle curry, the fragrant pad chilli basil and the BBQ duck red curry with lychee.

 Open Tuesday to Sunday from 5 – 9:30pm.

 444 Rocky Point Road, Sans Souci, Sydney 2219

 Perhaps the most formal Thai restaurant on our list, Thai Nine has a sophisticated feel which makes it great for a special meal out with loved ones.
 Alongside the classy decor of its Mosman dining space, this Vista Street establishment also pays close attention to food presentation and clean flavours.